 The four shocks on the model greatly influence its handling.
 Whenever you rebuild your shocks, or make any changes to the pistons, springs, or oil, always make changes to them in pairs (front or rear).
 Piston selection depends on the range of oil viscosities that you have available.
-For example, using a two-hole piston with a light-weight oil will, at one point, give you the same damping as a three-hole piston with heavier oil.
+For example, using a two-hole piston with a lightweight oil will, at one point, give you the same damping as a three-hole piston with heavier oil.

-We recommend using the two-hole pistons with a range of oil viscosities from 10W to 50W (available from your hobby shop).
-The thinner viscosity oils (30W or less) flow more smoothly and are more consistent, while thicker oils provide more damping.
-Use only 100% pure silicone shock oil to prolong seal life.
-From the factory, shock oil is set to 50W in the front shocks and 30W in the rear shocks.
+100% pure silicone shock oil to prolong seal life.
+From the factory, shock oil is set to 50W in the front shocks and 40W in the rear shocks.